 Does it work?

-Yes!
-My husband and I have been using this DIY deodorant for years now with great results.
+My husband and I have been using this DIY deodorant for about a decade now with great results.

 Not only does it keep us smelling sweet, it keeps me pretty dry as well, even when biking in the summer heat.